Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 Here’s an example of how you can create consistent branding:

-Does your online giving form lead people to a different site or look different from your church’s site?
+Do your donation forms lead people to a different site or look different from your church’s site?

 Switch to Tithe.ly.

-Make your giving form look similar to your church’s site.
+Make your donation form look similar to your church’s site.

-Then watch the number of people who visit your giving page and donate increase.
+Then watch the number of people who visit your donation page and donation amounts increase.

-Think about the title you use on your giving page.
+Think about the title you use on the top of the page.

 Be sure it clearly communicates what you want people to see and think.